sagemath/sagewiki_to_gh-2022-10-10/interact/groups.md

 If you have interactions that you are interested in adding to this page, please do so.
 You can also contact Alexis Newton at firstname.lastname@emory.edu.

+The main function of this page is to demonstrate the improved capabilities that we have developed for SageMath during the GSOC Summer 2021.
+The trac ticket for those developments can be found here: https://trac.sagemath.org/ticket/32196#comment:5.

+Note this ticket has not yet been approved, so in many cases we have defined our main function "order_n" in the Sage cell to be a more rudimentary version of the what is contained in the trac ticket.
+We do this in order to demonstrate how it may be used.
+Once the ticket has been pushed through the Sage development process, we will update the page to remove this extraneous code.

 goto [[interact|interact main page]]

 <<TableOfContents>>